GregoireDe/pyFileBot/README.md

 > *Media file renamer using TheTVDB and IMDb databases.*

-The tool is not based on the great FileBot, but since it wasn't free and over featured for my need, I developped a little python script.
+The tool is not based on  FileBot, but since it wasn't free and over featured for my needs, I developped my own.

 ## In brief